DiTEC-project/gnn-pressure-estimation/README.md

 This is the official repository for the paper: **"Graph Neural Networks for Pressure Estimation in Water Distribution Systems"**.

-## UPDATE: (21/04/2024)
+## UPDATE: (25/03/2025)
-Some changes in default parameters have propagated you to a minimal example on C-town.
+We refactorize the structure to use this library as a separable python package.

+By default, all generation flags are set to False.
+This allows user to choose which parameter is samplied.

 First, you can create a dataset based on the default config using the below command:

-``python scenegenv7.py  --executors 2 --batch_size 50 --config "configs/v7.1/ctown_7v1__EPYNET_config.ini``
+``python gnn_pressure_estimation/scenegenv7.py  --executors 2 --batch_size 50 --gen_demand --gen_res_total_head --config "configs/v7.1/ctown_7v1__EPYNET_config.ini``

+The command samples `nodal demand` and `reservoir total head` while keeping other values as they are in the INP file.
+Note that, in very rare cases, dataset creation may fail due to stochastic nature.
+If this happens, try generating it again.

-The created dataset `ctown.zip` should be located in the `datasets` folder.
+The created dataset, `ctown.zip`, should be located in the `datasets` folder.

 Next, we can train GATRes using the command:

-``python train.py --model gatres_small --dataset_paths "datasets/ctown.zip" --input_paths "inputs/ctown.inp" --batch_size 32``
+``python gnn_pressure_estimation/train.py --model gatres_small --dataset_paths "datasets/ctown.zip" --input_paths "inputs/ctown.inp" --batch_size 32``

 ## Installation